 - He/she is on a temporary assignment abroad

 - He/she is still on the payroll of the Employer in France.
 This means that his/her income is still paid by the Employer in France during the temporary assignment abroad and the Employee is still covered by the French Social Security during that time (contributions to the French Social Security are paid during this time).The length of the temporary assignment depends of the country of assignment.

 - from France to EU country: 12 months maximum.
 Can be renewed once and is subject to criteria.

-Please note that subscribing to an international private medical insurance during your expatriation does not free you from local regulations, and our plans are not substitute for local mandatory insurances.
+Please note that an international private insurance does not free you from local regulations, during your expatriation.
+To conclude, our plans dedicated to expatriation are not substitute for local mandatory insurances.